 Pevsner in Suffolk

 Pictures of buildings mentioned in the “Suffolk” volume of “The Buildings of England” series by Sir Nikolaus Pevsner.
 The page references on this site are to the second edition, revised by Enid Radcliffe (Yale University Press 2002: ISBN 0 300 09648 8).
-The first edition was published in 1961 and the revised edition in 1974 but was first published by Yale UP in 2002 and this is the edition currently available from any bookseller (a newer version is still in preparation in 2010).
-This site is intended to be used in conjunction with the book, so descriptions and comment on the buildings are mostly very light or omitted except where they involve mediaeval or Tudor bricks (where Suffolk is especially important), the dukes of Suffolk, gilds and gildhalls, and where the information can be expanded from other sources.
+The first edition was published in 1961 and a revised (second) edition in 1974, but was first published by Yale UP in 2002 and this is the edition mainly used for this site.
+A newer version in two volumes, Suffolk West and Suffolk East with considerably extended coverage to all Grade I and Grade II* buildings, became available in Spring 2015.
+This site is intended to be used in conjunction with the books, so some descriptions of the buildings are light or omitted.
+They are more extensive where they involve mediaeval or Tudor bricks (where Suffolk is especially important), the dukes of Suffolk, gilds and gildhalls, and where the information can be expanded from other sources.

-With a few exceptions the photographs do not include Churches, which are very well represented on a Suffolk Churches web-site.
-Some Chapels, Meeting Houses etc are included.
+With a few exceptions the photographs do not include Churches, which are very well represented on a Suffolk Churches web-site and another one called Angels and Pinnacles.
+However, some Chapels, Meeting Houses etc are included here.
+Church buffs may also like The Angel Roofs of East Anglia.

 Towns and villages covered are listed below (click on “Suffolk” at the top of the pages to return here).
-If you just want somewhere to start try Lavenham, Kersey or Ipswich.
 The number of photographs on each page are in brackets.

 ABC